kubernetes-sigs/kernel-module-management/docs/mkdocs/documentation/install.md

 ## With [OLM](https://olm.operatorframework.io/) (recommended)

 Follow the instructions on [OperatorHub.io](https://operatorhub.io/operator/kernel-module-management).
+This installs the operator in the `operators` namespace.

 ## With `kubectl`